benjohnstonsf/phriend-demo/README.md

 2. AI counselor greets them and asks about their problems
 3. During the conversation (2-3 minutes), audio is recorded
 4. When the call ends, the system:
-   - Clones the user's voice using ElevenLabs
+   - Clones the user's voice using PlayHT
    - Creates a "future self" assistant with the cloned voice
    - Generates a personalized prompt based on their problem
    - Initiates a callback (in production, would call their phone)